Abolition of the Cossack system in Sloboda Ukraine: Prerequisites

 From the time of Peter I, the Moscovite government began to interfere more and more in the internal life of the Sloboda regiments and limit their autonomy.
 In 1700, Peter I deprived the regiments of the right to elect their own colonels, ruling that they were elected until death.
 By the same order, Peter I significantly reduced the number of elected Cossacks to about 3,500, including 1,200 in the Sumy Regiment, 820 in the Okhtyrka Regiment, 850 in the Kharkiv Regiment, 250 in the Izium Regiment, and 350 in the Ostroh Regiment.
 All other Sloboda Cossacks were transferred to assistants, who were obliged to plow the land, supply equipment, horses and weapons for the elected Cossacks.
 The Russian leadership began to appoint the right people to the positions of colonels, including foreigners.

-During the reign of Catherine I, the Sloboda regiments were transferred to the department of the Military Collegium, as a result of which a regular company was created in each regiment.
+During the reign of Catherine I, the Sloboda regiments were transferred to the department of the Military Collegium, resulting in the creation of a regular company in each regiment.

 In 1732, during the reign of Anna Ioannovna, the autonomy of Slobidska Ukraine was abolished.
 Sloboda regiments were transformed into army regiments and subordinated to a special commission.
 All questions of the regiments' activities were decided by a commission, and colonels were invited only in some cases.
 "Serf offices" were also established to record land documents, and the right of Cossacks to occupy vacant lands was abolished.
 The colonels were transformed into prime ministers, and a divisional general was appointed at their head.